Seeing that your home thermostat says heat on, but no heat is actually coming from the registers is very frustrating. What could be wrong?

 Another common problem that might occur, in case you have a gas furnace.
 If you feel comfortable working with different devices, turn off the power and take the front panel off of your furnace.
 Does the ignitor look dirty and clogged?
 Then it looks like you would have to call a professional team to fix that.

-The thermostat is on the wrong setting
+Does the thermostat say heat on, But No Heat?
+The thermostat may be on the wrong setting

 The problem might be with the actual thermostat.
 Thankfully, it’s extremely easy to check that.